Earl MacDonald

-Earl MacDonald (born July 26, 1970) is a Canadian pianist, composer, arranger, conductor, recording artist, and educator specializing in jazz.
-Described as "a magical, musical alchemist of hip hybrids", MacDonald's compositional work frequently draws upon other musical styles, fusing them with jazz.
+Earl MacDonald (born July 26, 1970) is a Canadian jazz composer, pianist, arranger, conductor, and educator.
+MacDonald's compositional work frequently draws upon other musical styles, fusing them with jazz.
 The Winnipeg native has been employed as director of jazz studies at the University of Connecticut since the fall of 2000.

 Early years

 MacDonald was born and raised in Winnipeg, Manitoba, Canada.
 His father, Keith MacDonald, was a bagpiper who authored "The Church Piper" book series.
 MacDonald has one sibling, Janine Mackie, a previous journalist and now real estate professional in South Surrey, British Columbia.

 MacDonald began taking music lessons at age five, starting on electronic organ.
 As a teenager he earned money playing the organ for Winnipeg Jets hockey games (1985-1988).
 He attended Silver Heights Collegiate Institute, where his high school stage band was nationally recognized, winning "Most Outstanding" and Gold awards at the 1988 MusicFest Canada competition.
 Also during high school, MacDonald began taking classical piano lessons with Darrel Loewen and Shirley Kwok at the Manitoba Conservatory for Music and Arts.
 He studied music theory with Francis Sanderson.